kovek/SFMovies/README.md

 For all of the movies which have a location that points to nowhere, as defined by the database, I just put a marker to where the geocoder identifies as "San Francisco"

+Bug: There are small errors that get logged in the console.
+Those are not coming from my code and do not affect the app.
+Still, there should naturally be something done about them if possible.

 ## Other goodies

 I'm working on another project right now which I plan to release during the following month.
 It is related to road maintenance.
 I've included some description in my resume.